itsjunetime/smserver/README.md

 ### Acknowledged current issues:
 - Message text box in web interface doesn't correctly resize when typing a multi-line text
-- If you install the IPA, the app always claims you have new messages.
+- If you install the .deb, the app always claims you have new messages.
 I suspect this is an issue with the beta version of Xcode which I built it on.
+- When you send an attachment, the filename is lost along the way, and it is given a random new name (a 32-length string of random characters).
+This will be fixed soon.

 ## Companion App
 There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
 It is significantly faster than the web interface, much easier to navigate, much more customizable, and handles authenticates for you.
 You can get it at the link above; it has all the information necessary to get it up and running.
 As always, just ask or open an issue if you have a question.